COSC481W-2021Fall/capstone-snack-attack/README.md

 Your commit message is an opportunity to help your teammates and yourself understand your changes.

 GitHub Issue #: The bottom line should have the Issue # so that everyone can know what issue this commit is associated with.

+### Pull Request Guideline

+Your working branch should be synced with main before submitting a pull request.
+Follow these steps to do that:
+    1. Git pull.
+This makes sure that main is up to date.
+    2. Git merge main.
+Do this while in the working branch.
+This updates your working branch with any changes in main.
+At this point there may be conflicts.
+        - If there are conflicts:
+        1. Resolve conflicts in necessary files.
+        2. Git add & git commit.
+This stages and commits the changes from the conflict resolution.
+    3. Git push origin workingBranchName.
+This pushes any changes in the local working branch to the remote working branch.

+We do this because it allows us to resolve merge conflicts before creating the pull request.
+This has the benefit of resolving the conflicts early, before the working branch is being merged to main.

+Once you have done the above procedure, you should create a pull request in GitHub.
+The title of the pull request should be a brief description of the purpose of the pull request.
+For example: Improved main page layout.
+The body of the pull request should have a detailed summary of the changes and why they were made, much like the commit messages discussed above.
+The purpose of this comment is to help your code reviewer understand your changes, so explain anything that may be difficult or confusing to understand.
+Assign a team member to review the pull request.
+Link the relevant issue case.
+This helps the reviewer know what issue case this pull request is resolving, and also allows the issue to be automatically resolved once the pull request is merged.